EMILY

 Emily completed her Master’s degree in theatre production, with an emphasis on directing, at Central Washington University in Ellensburg, Washington, where she received a certificate of merit in directing from the Kennedy Center American College Theatre Festival for her work on Boneheads, an original student-written work, and The Adventures of Tom Sawyer, a touring children’s production.While living in the Seattle-Tacoma area, she worked as a freelance director with theatres around the Seattle-Tacoma and South Sound area.

-In July 2016, Emily returned to Central Washington University - this time as a faculty member in the Department of Theatre Arts and associate faculty member in Women's, Gender, and Sexuality Studies.
-There, she teaches directing, acting, theatre pedagogy, theatre history, and staging genders for undergraduate and graduate students.
+In July 2016, Emily returned to Central Washington University - this time as faculty in the Department of Theatre & Film and associate faculty member in Women's, Gender, and Sexuality Studies.
+She is an Associate Professor and teaches directing, acting, theatre pedagogy, theatre history, and staging genders for undergraduate and graduate students.
 She also co-coordinates the BFA Performance program.
 Prior to teaching at CWU, Emily spent three years as an assistant professor of theatre at Monmouth College, a liberal arts college in Illinois.

 Emily also spent five years as the artistic director of Independent Actors Theatre (IAT), a "purposefully nomadic" theatre company in Columbia, Missouri, for which she also directed productions and organized the annual short Women's Play Festival (the plays are short, not the women!).
 While in Missouri, she was the associate director of the Troubling Violence Performance Project (TVPP), a group dedicated to opening lines of communication about issues of relationship violence through the performance of personal narratives, for four years, and she began the Monmouth branch of TVPP in 2014.
 She also has directed for TRYPS Children's Theatre and other youth theatre groups.